ArtPrize: Concept

-ArtPrize was conceived by Rick DeVos as an untraditional art contest with its goals being: any artist in the world could compete; anyone with property in downtown Grand Rapids could turn their space into a venue; and any visitor could vote for their favorite artwork.
+ArtPrize was conceived as an untraditional art contest with its goals being: any artist in the world could compete; anyone with property in downtown Grand Rapids could turn their space into a venue; and any visitor could vote for their favorite artwork.
 Event organizers would provide no selection committees or curators.
 And the largest cash prize in the art world would be awarded entirely by popular vote.

 At the inaugural ArtPrize, held in 2009, the winners were determined solely by the public, voting from mobile devices and the ArtPrize website.
 In 2010, ArtPrize added categories judged by art experts, and in 2014 restructured the awards format bringing two parallel tracks of public vote and juried awards with equal prize amounts.
-The updated award structure includes two Grand Prizes of $200,000, one chosen by public vote and one selected by a panel of three arts experts.
-An additional $100,000 in awards are given to artists in four entry categories—Two-Dimensional, Three-Dimensional, Time-Based, and Installation—as well as the Outstanding Venue Juried Award for best curatorial presentation.

-Visitors must attend the annual event in person in order to vote.
-They can either download the ArtPrize mobile app, free for iOS and Android devices, which uses location services to determine when a visitor has stepped into the three square-mile event district—or visit an ArtPrize HUB location to register in person.
-Each artist is assigned a 5-digit vote code which is posted near their entry during the event, and available both online and in the mobile app.

 2009 competition

 The 2009 exhibition occurred in a 3 sqmi area of downtown Grand Rapids, from September 21 to October 9, 2009.
 1,262 artists or artist collaboratives displayed their work in 159 venues.
 An estimated 200,000 attendees visited the event, with 334,219 total votes cast throughout the 19 days.